-Whether you’re getting ready for some fun in the sun or an Icelandic adventure that's packed with snow, ice, and everything nice, one thing’s for sure—if your travel plans include a cruise ship, packing your sea legs is a must.
+Whether you’re getting ready for some fun in the sun or an Antarctic adventure that's packed with snow, ice, and everything nice, one thing’s for sure—if your travel plans include a cruise ship, packing your sea legs is a must.
 Nothing kills relaxation mode like feelings of nausea.
 If you’re prone to motion sickness, or just want to prevent what could be a rough trip at sea, check out these remedies.
 When the waves get rockin’, prevent sickness from knockin’ with these five tips.

-1. Get a prescription.
+1. Get a prescription for motion sickness medicine.

 2. Go over the counter.